ghostserverd/mediaserver-docker/README.md

 - `QBIT_WEBUI_PASS` is the Web UI password for `qBittorrent`.
 The default is `adminadmin`.

 - `PUID` is the unix `UID` that will be passed to the various services.
-It can be discovered by running `id $USER` on the host machine as mentioned above.
+It can be discovered by running `id $USER` on the host machine.

 - `PGID` is the unix `GID` that will be passed to the various services.
-It can be discovered by running `id $USER` on the host machine as mentioned above.
+It can be discovered by running `id $USER` on the host machine.

 ## Deploy the service
 ```